Table of Contents

 - Depression

-Stroke prevention and healing: Agmatine limits neuro damage to the brain caused during a stroke because it acts as a neuro protector.
-Studies have also found that it has the potential to protect the body against stroke by dilating the blood vessels in the brain to increase blood flow.
+Studies has found that Agmatine may protect the body against stroke by dilating the blood vessels in the brain to increase blood flow.

-Studies have found that agmatine stimulates the pancreas so that it produces insulin.
-It also has an insulin like effect on the cells.
-Therefore, studies suggest that agmatine might be a positive addition to type 2 diabetes treatment.
+Agmatine stimulates the pancreas so that it produces insulin; and, studies suggest that agmatine might be a positive addition to type 2 diabetes treatment.

 Agmatine and Other Supplements